Jackarolax/flyweb/README.md

 ### 1. Critical Importance of PID Tuning
     A PID controller is a feedback loop algorithm that automatically corrects the drone's movement to keep it stable.

-A well-tuned PID controller is essential for stable flight and hardware longevity.
+A well-tuned PID controller is not only essential for stable flight, but also for hardware longevity.
 An improperly tuned controller induces high-frequency oscillations, forcing motors to work inefficiently and overheat.
 We observed this firsthand when motors became hot enough to damage their windings during a simple hover.
 Proper tuning allows even smaller motors to perform optimally, preventing thermal damage and maximizing efficiency without unnecessary weight increases.

 ### 2. Significant Amperage Headroom Requirement
 While the drone cruises efficiently at 10-20A, its peak current demand can briefly exceed 100A during full-throttle maneuvers.
 This non-linear power requirement means a battery must be rated for these high bursts, not just cruise performance.
-Our initial 40A-rated pack could not supply these peaks, causing significant voltage sag that destabilized the flight controller and led to motor overheating.
+Our initial 40A-rated battery could not supply these bursts, causing severe voltage sag.
+This power instability directly disrupted the PID controller's operation, inducing dangerous oscillations that led to motor overheating and damage.

 In practice, a battery's peak rating can be a limiting factor for performance.
 To use a battery with a lower discharge rate, the maximum motor power can be software-limited, trading off top-end agility for compatibility and potentially longer battery life.